 Who is the presenter?

-John is a trusted independent legal adviser, who is a practising attorney.
-He is currently helping many people understand the impact of POPI on their organisations.
+John is a trusted independent professional legal adviser, who is a practising attorney.
+He is currently helping many people understand the practical impact of POPI on their organisations.
 He helps them to comply with POPI and implement effective privacy projects.
-He has also presented over 50 times on the topic.
+He has also presented over 50 times on the topic to thousands of people.
 John is an information, communications and technology (ICT) lawyer.
 He has 13 years of practical experience applying his knowledge to organisations to help them grow and avoid legal problems, difficulties, and disputes.
 He is a member of the King III IT Governance Sub-Committee.

 Depending on the format and the specific topics or attendees, some of the following people sometimes present.

 Andrew is a practical and internationally experienced commercial attorney.
 His current main focus is consumer protection and information privacy law in an electronic environment.
 He has experience in both South Africa and the United Kingdom over a period of more than 10 years.
 He assisted organisations to assess and implement the EU Data Protection Directive, when that law was introduced.
 He has recently completed his LLM degree (specializing in ICT law) at the University of Cape Town, which included a dissertation on electronic information privacy law in South Africa.

 - We have deep knowledge and expertise helping organisations comply with POPI.
 We are independent professional legal advisors with expertise on how to implement POPI.
 Our advice is privileged and the regulator cannot seize it.

 - We have presented to well over 2,000 people on about 50 different occasions on POPI.

 - We are currently working with many organisations, from dual listed multinationals to start-ups.
 In various industries, including financial services, healthcare, retail, and mining.

 - We have successfully done many large projects on IT GRC, information security, and records management.
 We have also done many IT Legal Audits on many organisations.

 - Lance Michalson and John Giles: co-authors of the South African chapter in “Global Privacy and Security Law” (2009), Aspen Publishers.